Ultimately, our service model sets us apart.

 - Responsible and has the ability to make literacy improvement a success.

 At least one educator is required.
-For classes of more than twenty learners or when the layout of the computer centre is not correct, an assistant is required.
-It is also advisable that the Gr 1 teacher accompany the learners to the computer centre.
-One teacher for every fifteen learners is required for Gr 1 learners until they can work independently.
+For classes of more than twenty learners or when the layout of the computer centre is not sufficient, an assistant is required.
+One teacher for every fifteen learners is required for Grade 1 learners until they can work independently.

 We can perform random tests on learners in each grade to determine the reading age.
 The information is accurate and immediately available.
 It can then be presented to the governing body as motivation for the literacy project.

 It means that results and progress are presented to the teachers involved on a quarterly basis.
-The team then decide on what will be the right material and approach to achieve the best results for the next quarter.
+The team then decides on the right material and approach to achieve the best results for the next quarter.
 Language concept or spelling rules presented in the classroom can then be practised in the computer centre via Reading Rocket.
 Results can be presented to the teacher immediately after each period.

 The determining of reading age and the accompanying reports clearly show how many years learners are behind.